FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The surname Fickes and its many variants can be found today in many countries, including England, Holland, and Ireland, but its origins lie in the Saxony region of Germany.
 The name was first derived as a diminutive of the first name Friedrich, which was itself derived from the Old High German words "Fridu," meaning "peace," and "Rihhi," meaning "power."

 The surname Fickes was first found in cities in the Saxony region, where Fickes was first used as a surname.
 The use of the diminutive as a personal name was first recorded in Lüneburg, where Ficko de Wesera lived in 1352.

 Spelling variations of this family name include: Fike, Feick, Veick, Fick, Ficko, Ficke, Ficka, Vicka, Feck, Fecke, Fix, Ficks and many more.

-Another 67 words (5 lines of text) are included under the topic Early Fickes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Fickes Notables in all our PDF Extended History products and printed products wherever possible.